Thursday, May 18, 2017, at 4:30 p.m.

-Reception to follow in Westminster Arts Center, Room 110
+Reception to follow in Westminster Arts Center, Room 103

 Baccalaureate is a ceremony in which the armor of the student (the degree) is blessed in a non-denominational service.
-Generally, the students, faculty, administration, and academic guests proceed to the chapel in full academic dress.
+Generally, the students, faculty, administration, and academic guests proceed to the Theatre in full academic dress.
 Baccalaureate has its origins in the tradition of chivalry, in which the squire goes through a special ceremony to become a knight.
 As part of the ceremony, his armor, sword, and spurs are blessed in a church before knighthood is conferred.

-To be considered for Latin honors at graduation, a student must have successfully completed at least sixteen course units on the letter grade system at Bloomfield College.
+To be considered for Latin honors at graduation, a student must have successfully completed at least sixteen (16) course units on the letter grade system at Bloomfield College.
 Credits earned in courses below the 100 level will not be included in the cumulative grade point average upon graduation, and will not be used in determining averages for graduation with honors.
 A student who has earned a cumulative grade point average of 3.50 and a 3.50 average in the major is eligible for cum laude; both averages must be 3.65 for magna cum laude and 3.80 for summa cum laude.

 For further information contact: